m82labs/murrow/README.md

 # Murrow RSS Feed Aggregator #
-A simple curses-based RSS feed aggregator.
+A simple python3 and curses-based RSS feed aggregator.
 This is an educational project, more advanced features will be added as I learn more.

 ###Current Features (however mundane they may be!):###
 - 100% Keyboard navigation